-Learning how to make authentic churros may seem like a daunting task with kids.
-However, you might be surprised that this churros recipe isn’t as difficult as you thought!
+Learning how to make authentic churros recipe may seem like a daunting task with kids.
+However, you might be surprised that homemade churros desserts aren’t as difficult as you thought!
 Read on to find out more about cooking churros homemade, the churros origin, how to make your churros crispy, and even what to eat with churros!

 Churros Origin and History: What are churros?